martindelima/mmmartin/content/about/index.md

 <div class="text">

 ## Currently
 Quit the tech industry.
 Still processing it, but at this point?
-Still a bit horrified, but ultimately relieved.
+A bit horrified still, yet ultimately relieved.

 ## Contact
 You can always [holler](mailto:holler@mmmart.in), friend.